 In this section, we would like to estimate the parameters of the model \eqref{eq:r} using time series data.
 However, the short rate is not directly observed; we use the daily United States six-month treasury rate as a proxy for the short rate.
 The data is taking from \href{https://fred.stlouisfed.org/series/DGS6MO}{United States Federal Reserve} , from January~01,~2015 to January~01,~2025.
 There are $M\in \mathds{N}$ observations equally spaced in time, with a time step $\Delta= \frac{1}{252}$.
 We also define the time $t_i=i\Delta$ for $i=1,\ldots,M$.
 Using the It\^o formula, it is not difficult to see that the short rate at time $t_{i}$ can be written as If the time step $\Delta \leq \tau_1$, we have that with The Riemann integrals that appear in \eqref{eq:integralm}--\eqref{eq:integrals} can be approximated using the trapezoid method (see \cite{Cretarola_FigaTalamanca_Patacca2020}), hence the parameters $a,b,c_1,c_2,\ldots,c_N$ and $\sigma$ can be estimated using linear regression.
 The delay parameters $\tau_1,\tau_2,\ldots,\tau_n$ are selected using the periodogram.

-First, we use the periodogram to estimate the values of the delay parameters $\tau_1,\tau_2,\ldots,\tau_n$.
+First, we use the periodogram to estimate the delay parameters $\tau_1,\tau_2,\ldots,\tau_n$.
+The periodogram allows us to identify the main Fourier frequencies of the time series increments.
+Peaks of the periodogram correspond to dominant cyclical components of the series.
 To that end, we use the ``periodogram" function included in the Python library SciPy \citep{2020SciPy-NMeth}.
-Once the periodogram is computed, we use the function ``find\_peaks" in the SciPy library to find the most relevant frequencies.
-When we have computed the most relevant frequencies, we order those frequencies in descending order in terms of the value obtained by the periodogram.
-The value of the delay parameters is obtained by inverting these frequencies.
-Once we have selected the delay parameters, we fit the model by adding those delay parameters one by one.
+Once the periodogram is computed, we select the frequencies that are above the $95\%$ confidence band for white noise \citep[p.
+539]{percival2020spectral}.
+We rank those frequencies in descending order by the periodogram's value.
+For each selected frequency $f_j$, we compute the value of the delay as $\tau_j = \nicefrac{1}{f_j}$ .
+Once we have computed the delay parameters, we fit the model by adding them one at a time.